RAHoebe/WQV-Viewer/README.md

 ```

 1. **Open a Palm database** (`File → Open WQVLinkDB…` or drag & drop).
 Keep `CASIJPG*.PDB` files next to `WQVColorDB.PDB` so colour thumbnails light up.
+   - Need to inspect loose PNG/JPEG captures or compare against contemporary photos?
+Use `File → Open Image…` or drop up to a few dozen files directly onto the window; each image lands in the thumbnail tray with its own metadata entry.
 2. **Navigate the thumbnails**: multi-select, inspect metadata, and rely on zoom shortcuts to inspect originals/upscaled previews.
 3. **Configure the pipeline** using the conventional + AI panels, then save the combo as a preset using the toolbar icons for quick recall.
 4. **Monitor diagnostics** in the status bar—warnings enable the **View Load Diagnostics…** action so you can review missing CAS companions or other anomalies.
 5. **Export** with `File → Export Selected…` to generate PNG/JSON pairs or delete Palm records (monochrome archives only) using the context menu.

 That’s the day-to-day workflow; everything else lives in `MANUAL_VIEWER.md`.

+### Standalone PNG/JPEG imports

+- Use `File → Open Image…` or drag/drop PNG/JPEG files when you only have loose shots instead of Palm databases.
+The viewer batches them into the thumbnail tray, caps oversized thumbnails to keep the UI responsive, and remembers the last directory so iterative comparisons stay quick.
+- JPEGs are decoded via Pillow first; if a Casio-specific `DBLK` shim is detected the loader automatically retries with the Palm decoder and surfaces a status-bar hint ("Palm decoder used for…") so you know why metadata looks different.
+- Imported files are treated like any Palm record: metadata panels populate with filename/time, you can run the same upscaling pipelines, export results, and drag-select alongside Palm-originated captures.

 ## Detailed Manuals